luguslabs/habs/README.md

 Please refer to the README instructions in the sub-repositories for more information on building, using, and testing each software component.

 ## [Archipel Chain](chain/)
-To federate several nodes and have a shared state to elect leader, we created a specific blockchain using Substrate framework.
+To federate several nodes and have a shared state to elect a leader, we created a specific blockchain using the Substrate framework.

 [Substrate](https://substrate.dev/) is a Parity framework that allows creating application-specific blockchains.

-We created a Substrate runtime that collects all nodes metrics and sets federation leader.
+We created a Substrate runtime that collects all nodes metrics and sets federation leadership.
 This helps Archipel orchestrator to select the best leader appropriately in the federation.
 We call this specific blockchain the Archipel Substrate Chain or Archipel Chain.

 All nodes inside a federation, run Archipel Chain.
 In the current implementation, an Archipel must be composed of 3 nodes.
 That means that to operate, you have to set up 3 nodes.
 Try to set up nodes in different locations.

-The idea is that in Archipel federation, all participants are trusted.
+The idea is that in the Archipel federation, all participants are trusted.
 They can be friends or family or other trusted social links.
 That allows us to have a fast chain consensus.

 More information on [chain/README.md](chain/README.md)